SiliconLabs/wisun-br-linux/HIF.md

 |`0x04` | Frame spent too long in RCP (10s for unicast, 20s for broadcast, 40s for async, 300s for LFN).
 |`0x05` | RCP internal error (reach out Silicon Labs support).

+`0x06..0xff` are reserved for future errors.
+The host must accept these values and consider the frame has not been received by the destination.

 [lqi]:  https://docs.silabs.com/rail/latest/rail-api/rail-rx-packet-details-t#lqi
 [rssi]: https://docs.silabs.com/rail/latest/rail-api/rail-rx-packet-details-t#rssi